 Jupytext

-Jupytext saves your notebooks as .py or .md files — easy to edit in any IDE, friendly to version control, and trivial for AI assistants to read and refactor.
+Jupytext saves Jupyter notebooks as .py or .md files — easy to edit in any IDE, friendly to version control, and trivial for AI assistants to read and refactor.

 # %% [markdown]